 Who Underwrites World Travel Insurance?

-World Travel offers four different travel insurance plans to travellers, with options for singles and families.
+World Travel offers five different travel insurance policies to travellers, with options for singles and families.
 They have three international policies and two domestic ones:

-- International One Trip Plan.
+- Comprehensive.
 This plan offers unlimited cover for overseas medical and hospital expenses, including emergency medical assistance, ambulance transportation, nursing and surgical costs and medical evacuation if required.
 You can also get unlimited cover of cancellation fees and lost deposits when unexpected circumstances force you to cancel your trip.
-The International One Trip Plan comes with $15,000 of coverage for lost or stolen luggage, and $1,000 protection for travel delays, as well as protection from expenses relating to hijacking, needing to make alternate travel plans to get to special events on time, accidental death, legal liability and rental vehicle excess.
+The International Comprehensive policy comes with $5,000 of cover for lost or stolen luggage and $1,000 protection for travel delays, as well as protection from expenses relating to hijacking, needing to make alternate travel plans to get to special events on time, accidental death, legal liability and rental vehicle excess.